zahidulislammahim/Next-Store/README.md

 * Add to cart
 * Cart management
 * Checkout flow
-* Order save in database
+* Order saved in the database

 ---